Alchemy-Lab/javascript-counter/README.md

 The counter provides the following features:

-- Two buttons to add or substract a value to and from the counter
+- Two buttons to add or subtract a value to and from the counter
-- An input field to set the required step value to add or substract
+- An input field to set the required step value to add or subtract
 - A reset button to restart the counter
 - A validation system that checks the step value and force to a number from 1 up to 100